Teletherapy and In-Person Therapy

 Sessions are 50-55-minutes.
 A double session is an hour and 45-minutes.
 In some situations, it is useful to have longer sessions, especially for people coming from further away, or for couples who are doing an intake combined with the Gottman Relationship Assessment feedback.

-My fee ranges from $230 to $250 per session depending on the procedure code (initial sessions and some couples therapy are billed at a higher rate.)
-The fee for couples therapy double sessions is $450.
+My fee is $250 per session.
+The fee for couples therapy double sessions is $500.
 The fee for the Gottman Assessment is $40.

 Payment is due at the time of our session.
 I accept credit and HSA (health savings account) cards.
 If you are attending an in-person session you can pay by check or cash if you prefer.
 Clients will add a credit card to my secure client portal when filling out the intake and consent forms.
 The card is automatically charged after each session.
 I will send an invoice or superbill at the end of each month that reflects your sessions, payments, and required codes if you plan to submit my bill for insurance reimbursement.

 Cancellation and Missed Appointments Policy